JuliaKit/Kitten.jl/README.md

 | `classtype` | `struct`       | A struct to deserialize a JSON object into |

 Deserialize the body of a request into a julia struct

+## License

+MIT License, see [LICENSE.md](./LICENSE.md) for more information.
+Migrated from [Oxygen.jl](https://oxygenframework.github.io/Oxygen.jl/stable/) and modified to work with Kitten.jl